adityatripathi5/Snaatak/Templates/Application-Template/Application/Template.md

 | ABC    | 26-04-25   | version 1 | ABC             | 26-04-25       |                    |     |     |     |
 | ...    | ...        | ...       | ...             | ...            | ...                | ... | ... | ... |

-## Purpose
+## What & Why/Purpose

-Explain the purpose of this application here.
+Explain the What,why of this application here.
 Describe why there was a need for this application and detail the specific problems it aims to solve.

 ## Pre-requisites